JustusAdam/marvin-docs/source/scripting.rst

 The initializer block is the code that is run when you start marvin.

-First and foremost this block is used to add new :ref:`reactions <reacting>` to your marvin script, which is most likely the main part of your scripts funcitonality.
+First and foremost this block is used to add new :ref:`reactions <reacting>` to your marvin script, which is most likely the main part of your scripts functionality.

 But you can do a variety of other things here such as :ref:`define periodic tasks <periodic tasks>`, :ref:`read data <persistence on disc>` and :ref:`define mutable variables <persistence in memory>` for state tracking or data sharing.